Dosage form: tablet, film coated

 Probenecid is a uricosuric and renal tubular transport blocking agent.

-The chemical name for Probenecid is 4-[(dipropylamino) sulfony1] benzoic acid.
+The chemical name for Probenecid is 4-[(dipropylamino) sulfonyl] benzoic acid.
 It has the following structural formula:

 Probenecid, USP is a white or nearly white, fine, crystalline powder.
 Probenecid is soluble in dilute alkali, in alcohol, in chloroform, and in acetone; it is practically insoluble in water and in dilute acids.

-Each tablet for oral administration contains 500 mg of Probenecid and the following inactive ingredients: Microcrystalline cellulose, corn starch, sodium starch glycolate, povidone, colloidal silicon dioxide, magnesium stearate, sodium lauryl sulfate, polyvinyl alcohol, titanium dioxide, polyethylene glycol, talc, D&C Yellow #10 Aluminum Lake, FD&C Yellow #6 Aluminum Lake, and FD&C Blue #2 Aluminum Lake.
+Each tablet for oral administration contains 500 mg of Probenecid and the following inactive ingredients: microcrystalline cellulose, sodium lauryl sulfate, sodium starch glycolate, starch (corn), povidone, colloidal silicon dioxide, magnesium stearate, polyvinyl alcohol, titanium dioxide, polyethylene glycol, talc, D&C Yellow #10 Aluminum Lake, FD&C Yellow #6 Aluminum Lake, and FD&C Blue #2 Aluminum Lake.

 Probenecid - Clinical Pharmacology